konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/plan.md

 ---

 ---
 We start by planning the migration.
-During the plan phase Move2Kube will analyze the files in the source directory, detect what services exist, create a plan on how to containerize them using Dockerfiles, and transform them into Kubernetes deployments, services, ingress, etc.
+During the plan phase, Move2Kube will analyze the files in the source directory, detect what services exist, create a plan on how to containerize them using Dockerfiles, and transform them into Kubernetes deployments, services, ingress, etc.

 In order to do the planning, Move2Kube has a large number of built-in transformers for different languages and platforms.
 Each transformer walks through the source directory from top to bottom and tries to find files that it recognizes.
 For example, a Golang transformer will try to find a `go.mod` file to detect a Golang project.
 Once it detects a directory containing a service, it will try to extract as much information from it as possible.
 Some of the information it tries to find are the service name, ports, environment variables, etc.